Murder of Danny Katz: Aftermath

 The assailants' attorney Avigdor Feldman claimed that the suspects' conviction was improper due to a lack of solid evidence against the accused and the court's reliance solely on their confessions, which according to the defendants, were given under duress.
 In 1991 the Israeli Supreme Court ruled that the defendants' claims were not credible and that their conviction on the basis of their confessions and additional evidence were sufficient.

 Following continuous public pressure, the Israeli Justice Minister David Libai ordered the attorney Judith Karp to prepare a report about the case.
 Following the report, an appeal for a retrial was handed to the Israeli supreme court.
 President of the Supreme Court Aharon Barak ruled in 1999 that a retrial would be held for the accused.

 In 2000 the retrial began, a relatively rare procedure in the Israeli legal system.
 The defendants were convicted again in 2002 after the judges were convinced that the defendants' confessions were admissible.
 Defense attorney Feldman appealed to the Supreme Court, but his appeal was unanimously rejected after the court examined the evidence and ruled that the district court's verdict was well established.

 In 2007 Israeli President Shimon Peres issued a pardon reducing the sentences of Danny Katz's assailants.
 The significance of reducing the sentence of the killers meant that they now had the option of asking the prison parole board to deduct a third of their sentences.
 In July 2008, the prison parole board rejected Danny Katz's assailants appeal to deduct a third of their sentences on the grounds that they are still dangerous to the public.

-In 2019 an investigation by the 13tv channel, shows how the Israeli Police tortured the suspects and charged them without having any proof.
-After 30 years in prison, one of them was released the rest are still awaiting release.
+Three of the assailants were released from prison in January 2017.
+The remaining two, charged also for the murder of Daphna Carmon, are expected to be released in 2029.